goswinr/Rhino.Scripting/README.md

 ```

 This will first combine all `Scripting_*.fs` files into one file and compile it.<br>
-This is neede because F# type extension are not visible from C# editor tooling.
+This is needed because F# type extensions are not visible from C# editor tooling.

 ## Edit the source
 While having all 900 methods on one class in one file is needed for publishing via `ForPublishing.fsproj` <br>